 Another study from 2017 found that jigsaw puzzles had a positive effect on visuospatial functioning in older adults.
 Visuospatial functioning is integral to a person’s ability to process, identify, detail, and analyze a space and visual form.
 It is also essential to a person’s movement, and depth and distance perception.

 Benefits of puzzles and brain games

-There are a range of positive benefits that you will have by activity and consistently participating in puzzles and brain games.
+There are a range of positive benefits that you will have by consistently participating in puzzles and brain games.
 Such as:

 Improved short-term memory

 Encourages decision-making and improved processing speed

 Can sharpen your reasoning skills and attention to detail

 Keeps your fingers nimble, especially if you need to use a pen or move puzzle pieces around

 Having healthy cognitive stimulation is vital to a healthy brain and its mental connections.
 Doing any brain activity games, puzzles, or hobbies can consistently encourage a healthy mind, while also keeping you entertained and enjoying yourself.